Sales Pipeline Stages — How to Set Up a Good Flow for Your Reps

 Let’s learn how you can make your pipeline process work for you, and turn those leads into customers faster than you can say “revenue growth.”

-Overview of pipeline stages in Salesflare and Pipedrive
+Overview of sales pipeline stages in Salesflare and Pipedrive

 In the beginning, you’ll get a generic sales pipeline setup.